 Natural computing continues to be an attractive subject which is widely applied such that a course that provides applicable knowledge on the efficient use of natural computing algorithms can be expected to be in demand.
-Students taking NCO are expected to be 1) professionals in data-intensive industries looking to extend their expertise (50%) and 2) students looking for an advanced degree (50%).

-As an online course, NCO competes with courses at other universities.
-Most of the comparable courses are introductory and emphasise the biological inspiration of the natural computing methods.
-Other available courses require a physics background and focus on analogous computation in physical systems.
-NCO will present natural computing in a CS context, i.e. it will present natural computing methods as stochastic algorithms that are applicable to a number of practical problems.
+NCN will provide a background on biologically inspired computing and a working knowledge of natural computing methods.
+It will present natural computing in a CS context, i.e. it will present natural computing methods as stochastic algorithms that are applicable to a number of practical problems.
 It will include a strong theoretical component that provides in-depth insights into the workings of the algorithms rather than dwell on the biological metaphors that are of little use for a clarification of the relations among the algorithms.